wyattelijah/E02a-Operators/README.md

 For this exercise, you will need to edit main.py.
 The file is broken into many functions (def blocks), each of which is designed to perform a basic operation.
 Many of these are arithmetic, some work with lists or strings, and others produce random values.

 To help you along, I have implemented the add function.
-Also, here are a few online resources that might help:
+Also, here are a few online resources that might be useful:

  * [Python operators](https://www.tutorialspoint.com/python/python_basic_operators.htm)
  * [Python built-in data types](https://realpython.com/python-data-types/)